 Frequently Asked Questions (FAQs)

 What is the difference between UX and UI?

 They are both elements of the consumer experience.
-User Interface (UI) Design is all about creating an appealing look or layout, you’ll need to understand coding and visual design concepts like colour schemes, fonts etc. Whereas User Experience (UX) focuses on functionality, how the end users will interact with the product or service, how to streamline them to make them easy to use but get a specific job done.
-The goal being to provide a good or pleasant experience for the end-user.
+User Interface (UI) Design is all about creating an appealing look or layout – you’ll need to understand coding and visual design concepts like colour schemes, fonts, etc. Whereas User Experience (UX) focuses on functionality, how the end users will interact with the product or service, how to streamline them to make it easy to use but get a specific job done.
+The main goal is to provide a good or pleasant experience for the end-user.